fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 stack.
 If `array` is of any kind of `REAL` the order of the elements in `index` and `array` on return are undefined if any element of `array` is a `NaN`.
 Sorting of `CHARACTER(*)` and `STRING_TYPE` arrays are based on the operator `>`, and not on the function `LGT`.

-It should be emphasized that the order of `array` will typically be different on return.
+It should be emphasized that the order of `array` will typically be different on return

 ##### Examples